QAInsights/performance-tools-benchmarking/ARTICLE.md

 Locust supports distributed execution using a manager-worker architecture, but unlike JMeter, Locust also allows inter communication between the nodes which improves the ability to synchronize between the nodes and sharing data at run time.

-Owing to pythons __Global Interpreter Lock__ (GIL), locust can only use a single CPU core at the time.
+Owing to pythons __Global Interpreter Lock__ (GIL), locust can only use a single CPU core at a time.
 To take advantage of multiple cores, it is recommended to instantiate multiple workers on a single machine.

 Locust supports various protocols like HTTP, MQTT, JMS, SMTP and many others, and it can be extended with plugins.

-To the best of our knowledge there aren't many (or any) PaaS applications supporting locust for in cloud execution, which means that the implementation of cloud execution needs to be implemented by the developers.
+To the best of our knowledge there aren't many (or any) PaaS applications supporting locust for in-cloud execution, which means that the platform for cloud execution needs to be implemented (and maintained) by developers.

 <br>

 ### K6

 K6 has recently been acquired by Grafana-labs and its being strongly maintained.
-Written in Golang, it takes advantage of Golan's powerful concurrency abilities.
+Written in Golang, it takes advantage of Golan's powerful concurrency capabilities.

 Scripting in K6 however is done with Javascript which is an interesting decision.
 K6 creators believe that most programmers are more comfortable writing in Javascript, such that it would allow the tool to have the best of both worlds:
 Golangs performance with Javascripts readability.
+The intention here is to shift performance testing to the left, to allow software developers to write and execute the tests by themselves.

-Unlike JMeter and Locust, K6 does not support distributed execution, for that purpose you need to use the commercial version that allows in cloud distributed execution.
+Unlike JMeter and Locust, K6 does not support distributed execution, for that purpose you'd need to use the commercial version that allows in-cloud distributed execution.

-A key advantage for K6 is the ease of integration with visualization tools, namely Grafana, DataDog or CloudWatch, as well as integration with IDE such as visual studio code or intelij.
+A key advantage of K6 is the ease of integration with visualization tools, namely Grafana, DataDog or CloudWatch, as well as integration with IDE such as visual studio code or intelij.

 K6 supports various protocols like HTTP, MQTT, JMS, SMTP and many others, and it can be extended with plugins.